*This post contains affiliate links to stuff I love

 When I started to build my business as a knowledge broker, I studied a range of businesses across many niches to find inspiration for my branding, my business model, and the style of resources I wanted to design.
 I also used this strategy to develop my writing voice, and even my work processes.

-So, go!
-Be inspired.
+So, get yourself inspired.
 And, don’t forget to capture everything you love in a notebook or journal so you can look back over it whenever your soul needs some sunshine.

 When I knew my business would end up revolving around content creation in some way, I went back to school and completed a Bachelor of Communication.
 I eventually decided I wanted to help people who, like me, had no passion to follow but who really wanted to start a business.
 I had been doing so much research about it and had a lot of knowledge to share, so I committed to becoming a knowledge broker in business education.

 The problem was, there were already so many people already doing this, so I had to find a way to make my work stand out from the crowd.
 Professor Cal Newport helped me out again.
-He suggests we should develop skills that are rare and valuable, and then focus relentlessly on adopting a craftsman (or craftswoman!) mindset to become great at what we do.
+In his book, So Good They Can’t Ignore You, He suggests we should develop skills that are rare and valuable, and then focus relentlessly on adopting a craftsman or craftswoman mindset to become great at what we do.

 I had a good think about the skills and knowledge I had that I could build on and wanted to use in my business.
 I am obsessed with taking creative notes when I am learning.
 I use text, doodles, photos, and anything that makes my notes fun to look back over.
 I thought, why not use this medium to share my knowledge?

 I am constantly working on improving my skills so I can become a better knowledge broker and content creator.
 The pursuit of becoming great at what I do is what drives me to work hard on my development every single day.
 Not only that, it’s helped me cultivate a passion for my work.
 Hooraaaayyyy!